Geoffst3r/Geoffst3r/README.md

 As a software engineer, I obsess over solving the issues that come my way and enjoy focusing on the issues that can be solved through programming.
 For these reasons, I focus on making a difference with my programming.

 * 👨‍💻
-* 🏖️ How better to unwind?
+* 🏖️ What's better to unwind?
 * 🎮 Competitive Gamer...let's Halo this.
 * 📫 How to reach me: geoffrey.pt.cox@gmail.com